mbernste/mbernste.github.io/_posts/new_normed_vector_space.md

 $$d(\boldsymbol{x}, \boldsymbol{y}) := \|\boldsymbol{x} - \boldsymbol{y}\|$$

-That is, if one subtracts one vector from the other, then the "length" of the resultant vector can be interpreted as the "distance" between those vectors:
+That is, if one subtracts one vector from the other, then the "length" of the resultant vector can be interpreted as the "distance" between those vectors.
+In the figure below we show how the norm can be used to form a metric between Euclidean vectors.
+On the left, we depict two vectors, $\boldsymbol{v}$ and $\boldsymbol{u}$, as arrows.
+On the right we depict these vectors as points in Euclidean space.
+The distance between these points is given by the norm of the difference vector between $\boldsymbol{u}$ and $\boldsymbol{v}$.

 <center><img src="https://raw.githubusercontent.com/mbernste/mbernste.github.io/master/images/NormAsMetric.png" alt="drawing" width="400"/></center>